Lamoni Rose Hill Cemetery

 1922-A

-The new dimensions for area A were specified in rods, like area B, not feet.
-This piece was now 20x40 rods (5 acres).
-Besides lengthening the area, it also widened it by 30' allowing for another another row of lots and a road.
-This is why lot 1 in section 3s has one more row east of it with lot 972 as its neighbor, because it got added later (see grid map).
+The new deed expressed dimensions in rods rather than feet, to be consistent with the deed for Area B. Area A was now 20x40 rods (5 acres).
+The slight expansion allowed one more row of new lots and a road along its east edge.
+This is why lot 1 in section 3s has lot 972 between it and the roadway to its east, because it got added much later (see grid map).

 1922 - Last addition for the west cemetery